DavidDerhy/api-docs/source/includes/_money_transfer.md

 }
 ```

-Fidor offers you the possibility to transfer money to other Fidor users without even knowing their account number ("Freunden Geld senden").
+Fidor offers you the possibility to transfer money to other Fidor users with the `internal_transfers` endpoint without even knowing their account number ("Freunden Geld senden").
 To transfer the money you can use one of the following:

 - nickname
 - email address